mariuszwoda/w2p-api/src/test/java/pl/where2play/w2papi/e2e/README.md

 - Loading test data from JSON files
 - Converting between objects and JSON

-### ApiEndpoints
+### ApiEndpoint

-The `ApiEndpoints` class externalizes API endpoint constants to be used across tests.
+The `ApiEndpoint` class externalizes API endpoint constants to be used across tests.

 ## Writing Tests